 Training and employment

 We offer support to those looking to return to work and wanting to get better paid work.
-It covers CV writing, interview skills, internet job search, on line applications and accessing work experience.
+It covers CV writing, interview skills, internet job search, online applications and accessing work experience.
 We also offer apprenticeships, careers advice and a range of training courses.
-In 2019 we helped 83 people get into training or employment.
+In 2020, we changed some of the support that we offered so that we could we could continue to support people during the lockdown.
+In 2020, we helped 200 people get into training or employment.

 Kent Support and Assistance Service

 Working with Kent County Council (KCC) we support clients in crisis across Kent by providing essential household items that allow people to remain in their home and work through a period of short-term crisis.